-Inflammation of the blood vessels, known as vasculitis: may cause a characteristic rheumatoid arthritis rash of spots which look like ulcers, and a wide variety of other symptoms, depending on the location of the affected blood vessels.
+- Vasculitis (inflammation of the blood vessels): may cause a characteristic rheumatoid arthritis rash of spots which look like ulcers, and a wide variety of other symptoms, depending on the location of the affected blood vessels

-Inflammation of the tissue surrounding the heart, known as Pericarditis: may cause chest pain and shortness of breath.
+- Pericarditis (inflammation of the tissue surrounding the heart): may cause chest pain and shortness of breath

 It is very important to start treatment as soon as possible, to prevent any permanent joint damage.
 Rheumatoid arthritis (RA) can usually be effectively managed with early, appropriate treatment.
 There is currently no rheumatoid arthritis cure, and it is usually a chronic condition requiring lifelong treatment.